 Who buys Handbells?
 Mostly Churches, schools and musical groups, e.g. Philadelphia Bronze, directed by Martha Alford, who is also Director of Sales for Malmark.

-The 1 ½ hour tour explains the history of handbells and takes you through the production rooms where you’ll be within a handshake of artisans working the machines that transform just-cast bells (made in foundries) to the perfect diameter and thickness for each note, then sand and polish each to perfection.
+The 1 ½ hour tour explains the history of handbells and takes you through the production rooms.
+Stand within a handshake of artisans working the machines that transform just-cast bells (made in foundries) to the perfect diameter and thickness for each note, sanding and polishing each to perfection.
 Each bell is designed to maximize a certain sound, and the process is laborious.
 “Once we start tuning, we become obsessive about it,” says Schuback.

 After playing with the bells and ChoirChimes® in the demo room, you’ll never think of bells the same way again – and will most likely want one- or a set- to take home.
 You’re in luck: Malmark now makes gift and keepsake bells – a perfect personalized wedding present, if you ask me.
 Tours M-F 10-2, free – but call or email ahead so they have a tour guide available for you.

-TASTE: Hewn Spirits.
 Barn Hunter, Sean Tracy, has gone into the tiny-batch whisky making business.
-Fans of GAC show, Barn Hunters – soon to be found on the DIY Channel – know Tracy as the guy who refurbishes distressed barns and turns them into dream homes.
+Fans of GAC show, Barn Hunters know Tracy as the guy who refurbishes distressed barns and turns them into dream homes.

-TASTE: Bucks County Brewery.
-Right across the hallway from Hewn, Andrew Knechel concocts unconventional brews when he’s not directing an IT Department for the NJ Department of Education.
-Opened in Jan.
-2014, this little brewery touts itself as “Surprisingly Different” with twists on the traditional, to very drinkable effect.
-Zagats deems BCB’s Jalapeño Saison “The Best Thing We Drank” – “each delicate sip is slightly sweet, thanks to orange blossom honey, and the finish is crisp, dry and just a tinge spicy from jalapeños in the brew.”
+This little brewery touts itself as “Surprisingly Different” with twists on the traditional.
+Zagats deems BCB’s Jalapeño Saison “The Best Thing We Drank.
+Each delicate sip is slightly sweet, thanks to orange blossom honey, and the finish is crisp, dry and just a tinge spicy from jalapeños in the brew.”

 Where to Eat in Bucks County PA

-Afterwards, be sure to lift a pint or stem at the pewter bar – purchased at auction 50 years ago from Maxim’s of Paris – in the Tavern Bar, where large glass cases of British Royal memorabilia dating from Queen Victoria take up all wall space.
-As the Black Bass was a Tory holdout during the Revolutionary War, the joke is that “Washington never slept here.”
+Large glass cases of British Royal memorabilia dating from Queen Victoria take up all wall space.
+Because the Black Bass was a Tory holdout during the Revolutionary War, the joke is that “Washington never slept here.”

 Where to Stay in Upper Bucks County

-Owned by the Faure family since 1986, and renovated within the last couple of years, four rooms feature the latest technology (electric black-out shades, large flat screen TV), and charming low-tech details (fresh flowers, stacks of books here and there, soothing neutral color palette).
+Owned by the Faure family since 1986, and recently renovated, four rooms feature the latest technology (electric black-out shades, large flat screen TV), and charming low-tech details.
+Fresh flowers and stacks of books adorn each room.

-But the bathrooms are standouts – especially in the largest room, the “Delaware Suite.”
-Marble basket-weave mosaic floor, floral mosaic glass shower, upscale amenities, one rough-hewn stone wall juxtaposed with the cool smooth marble; it’s a true oasis and one of the most beautiful bathrooms I’ve seen in a country inn.
+The bathrooms, however are standouts.
+Especially the one in the “Delaware Suite.”
+Marble basket-weave mosaic floor, floral mosaic glass shower, upscale amenities, one rough-hewn stone wall juxtaposed with the cool smooth marble: it’s a true oasis and the most beautiful salle de bain I’ve ever seen in a country inn.